combustion-inc/combustion-ios-ble/README.md

 ## Overview

-This package enables communication with Combustion Inc. temperature probes probes.
+This package enables communication with Combustion Inc. temperature probes.
 It uses Apple's Combine framework, subclassing `ObservableObject` to enable reactive UI development in SwiftUI (and is compatible with Storyboard approaches as well).

 Discovered probes show up as instances of the `Probe` class in the `DeviceManager.shared.probes` dictionary, and their temperatures and other data are continually updated by incoming BLE advertising messages.
 Additionally, calling `connect()` on an individual `Probe` object will cause the framework to maintain a connection to that device, and will automatically download all logged temperature records on the device.